 A vaccine introduces a type of virus or bacteria to the immune system so that it can recognise and fight it before the virus can spread through the body and cause illness.
 Once the vaccine has been distributed into the general population, this prevents the virus from being able to find enough hosts to survive and spread to.
 This is known as herd immunity and helps to protect vulnerable people who can’t be vaccinated, for example, pregnant women, infants and immune-compromised individuals.

 The regulatory bodies and requirements

 In the U.S, a vaccine is classed as a biological product.
 The U.S Food and Drug Administration’s (FDA) Center for Biologics Evaluation and Research (CBER) is responsible for regulating vaccines.
-The European Medicines Agency (EMA) is responsible for regulating vaccines in all EU countries.
+The European Medicines Agency (EMA) is responsible for regulating vaccines in all EU countries and the MHRA is the UK equivalent.
 Before the development process can start, an investigational new drug application must be submitted to the FDA.
-For the vaccine to be approved, all data collected from clinical, non-clinical and manufacturing processes is submitted to the FDA and EMA for review and to gain a Biologics Licence Application.
+For the vaccine to be approved, all data collected from clinical, non-clinical and manufacturing processes is submitted to the FDA for review and to gain a Biologics Licence Application.